Your flood insurance premium is going up again, and that’s only the beginning

 Read More

 The program also struggles with a balance of customers in high-risk areas (think the Keys or Miami Beach) and lower-risk areas.
-Although Florida has three time the homes at risk as any other state, reporting from the Associated Press showed only 42 percent of those vulnerable homes have flood insurance.
+Although Florida has three times the homes at risk as any other state, reporting from the Associated Press showed only 42 percent of those vulnerable homes have flood insurance.

 One way the program can make its way out of the red is by charging homeowners the real cost it takes to insure their properties from flood risk.
 That means getting rid of subsidies and — inevitably — raising some premiums.